 Pharmacists in GP practices will allow GPs more time to spend with patients and improve patient outcomes.

 It will also improve the safety of prescribing, reduce the level of errors and waste through managing prescribing systems, medical reviews and reconciliation.

-The Health and Social Care Board (HSCB), is currently working with one of the local GP Federations, and a number of other bodies (Public Health Agency, Northern Ireland Practice and Education Council for Nursing and Midwifery, and the University of Ulster), in planning the development of the first five Advanced Nurse Practitioners in Primary Care.
+The Health and Social Care Board (HSCB), is working with local GP Federations, and a number of other bodies (Public Health Agency, Northern Ireland Practice and Education Council for Nursing and Midwifery, and the University of Ulster), planning the development and delivery of Advanced Nurse Practitioners in Primary Care

 There are a total of 33 Advanced Nurse Practitioners located in 5 GP Federation areas.